vue-leaflet/vue-leaflet/README.md

 - LTooltip
 - LWmsTileLayer

-Note that unlikely the version for vue2 this version is fully compatible with SSR
+> Note that unlike the [Vue 2 version](https://github.com/vue-leaflet/Vue2Leaflet), this library is fully compatible with SSR.

 ## Installation